adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@id` | The identifier or short name of the template, in the form :name `name` | A language map of descriptive names for the pattern `definition` | A language map of descriptions of the purpose and usage of the pattern `deprecated` | Optional.
+`@id` | The identifier or short name of the template, in the form :name `prefLabel` | A language map of descriptive names for the pattern `definition` | A language map of descriptions of the purpose and usage of the pattern `deprecated` | Optional.
 A boolean.
 If true, this pattern is deprecated.
 `alternates` | A two-or-more length array of pattern or statement template identifiers.
 An alternates pattern matches if any member of the array matches